FOR IMMEDIATE RELEASE

 Sex trafficking is a lucrative industry making an estimated $99 billion a year (according to Equality Now Fact Sheet), and is the fastest-growing crime industry.
 This alarming statistic on the sex trafficking economy is only appreciating, and it’s hitting home in Canada, in all strata of society.
 In fact, as may be surprising to many, Toronto Police Services now has a unit fully dedicated to this crime.

-As part of its ongoing commitment, Angel Love also donates 10 per cent of the sales of its other “kindness” merchandise throughout the year, towards its designated charities, to end sex trafficking.
+As part of its ongoing commitment, Angel Love also donates 10 per cent of the gross profit of its other “kindness” merchandise throughout the year, towards its designated charities, to end sex trafficking.
 The always-evolving branded collections currently include “Angel Squad” and “#mankind” t-shirts, “Crush It With Kindness” sweatshirts, and rose quartz and hematite chokers.
 Visit angellove.ca

 and select “The Shop”.